 Jupiter conjunct Pluto – this conjunction started on 29 Feb 2020 and ends on 12 Nov 2020.
 It is exact on 5 April, 30 June and 12 Nov 2020.
-These dates may become important in this pandemic.
+These dates may become important in this pandemic and with regards the lockdowns.

 These planets were last conjunct between 16 Nov 2007 and 5 Jan 2008.
 The global financial crisis of Dec 2007 to June 2009 which started with the subprime mortgage crisis.
 It was followed by a period of extended recession – Great Recession between 2012 and 2015.